AdityaK60/cilium/Documentation/bpf/toolchain.rst

     $ clang -O2 -Wall -emit-llvm -S -c xdp-example.c -o -

-LLVM is able to attach debug information such as the description of used data types in the program to the generated BPF object file.
+LLVM can attach debug information such as the description of used data types in the program to the generated BPF object file.
 By default, this is in DWARF format.